voyager1winterberry/cse372-01srs/srsV5-0.md

 * The myJym app will have a search bar that will allow the user to search for workouts, trainers, and pages.
 The search bar will allow for quick searches for the user's needs.
 * The myJym app will have a settings page which will have everything in the page that the user can see and change in the app.
 Settings will include the user's profile and trainers they work with.
 * The myJym app will have a workout page which will allow the user to CRUD workouts.
-* The myJym app will have a myGym page which will find the gym you will be going to and a built-in map of that gym.
+* The myJym app will have a myJym page which will find the gym you will be going to and a built-in map of that gym.
 * The myJym app will allow the user to update their profile through the app.

 #### 1.3.1.3 Hardware Interfaces <a name="1.3.1.3-hardware-interfaces" />
 A hardware interface for the myJym app will be using internet and cell services.

-* Since the application will be run over the internet and cell service data, most of the hardware requirements will ensure the ios and android devices are able to connect to the internet.
+* Since the application will be run over the internet and cell service data, most of the hardware requirements will ensure the iOS and android devices are able to connect to the internet.
 Since myJym will be a fitness app, features of myJym shall require users to have the feature of location tracking for personal coach and exercise equipment tutorial videos on their mobile device.
 Preferably, iPhone 6 and later gen, for the purpose of app store update reasons.
 The version of the iOS system shall be 15.1.1, and android system shall be 11.

 #### 1.3.1.4 Software Interfaces <a name="1.3.1.4-software-interfaces" />
 Software interfaces (programming interfaces) are the languages, codes and messages that programs use to communicate with each other and to the hardware.
 Examples are the Windows, Mac and Linux operating systems, SMTP email, IP network protocols and the software drivers that activate the peripheral devices.